 Budget and fundraising

 CS4All will cost an estimated $81 million, borne equally by public and private sectors.
 CSNYC has committed to raise $40 million.
 Current commitments include $11.5 million from CSNYC; Robin Hood; Robin Hood Education and Technology Fund; Math for America (MƒA); AOL Charitable Foundation; Alexandria Real Estate Equities, Inc.; Paulson Family Foundation; Hutchins Family Foundation; Wachtell, Lipton, Rosen & Katz; Code.org; Hearst Foundations; Ron and Topher Conway; The Rudin Family Foundation; the May and Samuel Rudin Family Foundation; and ABNY Foundation.

 Unique contribution of CSNYC to CS4All

-- Oversight: Overseeing fiscal management, and measurement and evaluation of quality of implementation and impact.
+- Oversight: Overseeing fiscal management and program evaluation of implementation quality and impact.

 - Fundraising: Contributing funds and raising the private commitment.